Kolovaitis/rsschool-cv/cv.md

 - basic knowledge of Java Core;
 - basic knowledge of HTML / CSS / JavaScript;
 - basic knowledge of C / C ++;
+- basic knowledge of MySQL;
-- basic knowledge of MySQL.
+- basic knowledge of Delphi.
 ## Education:
 2-year student of Belarusian State University of Informatics and Radioelectronics, Minsk Faculty of Computer Systems and Networks, Information technology software.